 As Chairman of the Nominating Committee he demonstrated strong leadership, in improving the transparency of the selection process of Directors and Senior Vice Presidents, including the CEO.
-He also served as a member of the Compensation Committee, and contributed to discussions surrounding the compensation and evaluation of Directors and Senior Vice Presidents.
+He also served as a member of the Compensation Committee, and contributed to discussions surrounding the compensation and evaluation of Directors of the Board and Senior Vice Presidents.